 Questions?
 Email firstname.lastname@example.org

 Rehearsal schedules will be emailed and posted at the studio.
-After auditions, a mandatory parent meeting will be scheduled to go over details about the performance and dancer participation and expectations.
+After auditions, a mandatory parent meeting will be held on Saturday, September 23rd to go over details about the performance and dancer participation and expectations.

 In general, Act 1 dancers rehearse Friday evenings, and Act II dancers rehearse Saturday afternoons.
 Advanced dancers in Snow and Waltz Corps will rehearse Wednesday evenings, in addition to some Friday and Saturdays.
 Rehearsals are always subject to change and additional rehearsals will be scheduled if needed.

 To see a breakdown of which roles are in which Act, check out: Who's in What Scene

 New Orleans Ballet Theatre presents its annual performances of The Nutcracker, a two-act ballet, originally choreographed by Marius Petipa and Lev Ivanov with a score by Pyotr Ilyich Tchaikovsky.

 The Stahlbaum Home

 It’s Christmas Eve and Family and friends have gathered to decorate the Christmas tree.
 Children stand in awe of the tree and the party begins with them receiving presents.
 The clock strikes eight, and Drosselmeyer enters the room.
 A talented toymaker, he brings gifts for the children, including four lifelike dolls who delight everyone with their dancing before he puts them away.

 Clara and Fritz are sad to see the dolls go, but Drosselmeyer has another toy for them: a wooden nutcracker.
 Clara takes a liking to the nutcracker, but Fritz purposely breaks it and Clara is heartbroken.